heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/PRESENTATION.md

 <!--
-**Please state your group on GitHub Discussions as soon as possible, even if you do not have a clear idea yet as it will help us to plan the practical work review.**
+**Please state your group on GitHub Discussions as soon as possible, even if you do not have a clear idea yet as it will help us to plan the practical presentations.**
 -->

 | #   | Group                                   | Passage |